pustotnik/zenmake/docs/buildconf-taskparams.rst

 install-path
 """""""""""""""""""""
-    String representing the installation directory for the output files.
+    String representing the installation directory for the task :ref:`target<buildconf-taskparams-target>` file.
     It is used in the ``install`` and ``uninstall`` commands.
     This path must be absolute.
     To disable installation, set it to False or to empty string.